Centers & Initiatives

 "A Study on Multidimensional Medical Data Processing Based on Random Forest."

 Lifeng Zhang, Hongyan Cui, Roy E. Welsch, Wei Ke, Chuyuan Zhang, Gene R.H.
 Fry, and Chan Ton Lam.
 In IEEE International Conference of Universal Village, edited by Chan Tong Lam, Chuyuan Zhang, Gene R.H.
-Fry, Wei Ke, Boston, MA: Forthcoming.
+Fry, and Wei Ke, Boston, MA: Forthcoming.

 "Distinguishing Between Facts and Opinions: Survey and Challenges."